nottyl/ExcelParser/README.md

 - **parsed_file** is the file after initialization.
 Which will include the filtered data in its original format.
 - **output_file** is the default output file. which features the formatted data in one single spreadsheet.
 - **output_split** is the optional output file, which features the formatted data split into different sheets based on the categories.

+## Notice
+If you're someone who I wrote the original code for, please checkout 'debate' branch for the original code that will reformat your file without any configuration.